amitsingh7668/dataforgetoolkit/README.md

 # Project Title

-DataForgeToolkit is a Python library for mapping CSV or Excel files based on JSON transformation mappings.
+DataForgeToolkit: Flexible Data Mapping for CSV/XLSX Files

 # Description

-DataForgeToolkit: Flexible Data Mapping for CSV/XLSX Files

 The DataForgeToolkit is a Python library designed to streamline the process of converting CSV or Excel files into customized DataFrames based on user-defined JSON mapping configurations.
 Whether you're working with financial reports, customer datasets, or any other structured data, this toolkit empowers you to effortlessly transform raw data into actionable insights.